 The rocky shore dropped deep into the lake and offered trout places to hide.
 I stood and watched the lake for a few minutes.
 Suddenly, I saw a big trout come up for a bite.
 Just as quickly as it had appeared, it vanished into the dark.

 I rigged my Tenkara rod and picked a size 16 bead head nymph with a pink hotspot.
-I dropped it outside the cliff and let it sink.
+The fly dropped outside the cliff and sank.
 I gave it a few quick jigs and boom–the trout slammed the fly.

 My 12-foot rod bent as the line whizzed through the water.
 The trout leaped into the air several times before accepting its fate.
 It was way too big for me to eat, especially right after breakfast.
 I pulled out the barbless hook, snapped a quick picture, and released it.